-After you’ve pre-treated and scrubbed the stained area, let it sit for at least 10-15 minutes or as directed on the stain remover bottle before throwing it in the wash.
-With most stain removal products, you could even just throw the item in the hamper and wash it a day or two later.
+After you’ve pretreated and scrubbed the stained area, let it sit for at least 10-15 minutes or as directed on the stain remover bottle before throwing it in the wash.
+With most stain removal products, you can even just throw the item in the hamper and wash it a day or two later.

-However, you would not want to do this with any soap product, as it will most likely leave grease stains.
+However, you would not want to do this with any soap-based product as the soap will most likely leave grease stains.

 5. Wash Like Normal.

 Be sure to use a baby-friendly detergent when washing any baby items.
-Remember to choose a detergent with enzymes in order to break down the breast milk stain and avoid ones with fabric softeners, dyes, and perfumes.
+Choose a detergent with enzymes to break down breast milk stains and avoid ones with fabric softeners, dyes, and perfumes.